 20 August 2015

-When you give attention and study to the Law you soon become aware of the different meanings of words to those within the club called the Law Society.
-Legalese is the language they use and we are not told of the fact, that the letters UN, are defined as meaning ‘no’.
-From this we can deduce that what the elect mean in the title of the United Nations is in fact a term that signifies Un-Knighted Nations relating to the Templars and all the secret societies that connect and come forth from the same.
-This is the commercial demarcation between the owners, the Knights masters, and the people within each region tied to the U.N, or you and your family.
+When you give attention and study to the Law you soon become aware of the fact, there are different meanings to words when you become a member of the club called the Law Society.
+Legalese is the language they use and we are not told of the fact, this matters when you consider that the letters UN, are defined as meaning ‘no’.
+From this we can deduce that what the elect actually mean in the title of the United Nations, is in fact a term that signifies the Un-Knighted Nations relating to how the Templars and all the secret societies that interconnect on all levels, and come from the same source, see all those beneath them.
+This is a commercial demarcation, or your value as opposed to the value of a Knight, and the people within each region, tied to the U.N, because their government is bankrupt, are classed through the tacit agreement of the populations, as mere assets in a game called slavery.

 The history of how the United Nations was created is a classic case of diplomacy by deception.
 The United Nations is the successor to the defunct League of Nations, the first attempt to set up a One World Government in the wake of the Paris Peace Conference which gave birth to the Treaty of Versailles.